kevinyhong/ajax-mini-sprint/README.md

   url: 'https://127.0.0.1:3000/foods/6937',
   method: 'GET',
   success: function (data) {
-    // Here we can log the data we get back from Random Data API console.log(data)
+    // Here we log the data we get back from Random Data API console.log(data)
   },
   error: function (error) {
-    // If there's any issues in using the API, we can handle the error that we get back console.error(error)
+    // If there's any issues in using the API, we write the error provided in the response to our console console.error(error)
   }
 });